trevisanj/PFANT/README.md

 #### 3.1.1 Stellar data and running settings

-The following displays a menu allowing you to choose among a few stars downloaded with PFANT.
+The following displays a menu allowing you to choose among a few stars.

 ```shell
 copy-star.py
 ```

-These are the files which will be copied to your local directory:
+The following files will be copied into your local directory:
   - main.dat: main configuration
   - abonds.dat: chemical abundances

 #### 3.2 Common data

-For the moment, we will create links to common data instead of copying these files:
+For these data, we will create links instead of copying these files.
+This can be done by running the following:

 ```shell
 > link.py